Milfred08/BudgetTracker/README.md

 add demo video here....

-If you want to run locally perform the following:

 If you are still interested in running the application you would need to do the following:
 * install MongoDb version 4.4.4 as minimum.
 * npm i